Health libraryBack to health library

 It's all about eating in moderation and planning ahead.

-The ADA offers these tips for healthy holiday eating:
+Here are some tips for healthy holiday eating:

 - Time your medication.
 Holiday meals are often eaten at odd times.
 You may need to have a snack at your normal meal time or have another plan in place.